The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Consider a debt consolidation loan or a debt management program instead.

-Problem: Using Your Home’s Equity
+Mistake 4: Using Your Home’s Equity

 It might sound straightforward: your home is an asset, so why not use the equity?
 But choosing to liquidate your equity has some serious downsides, especially over the long term.